openwisp/netjsonconfig/docs/source/general/goals.rst

 Another important goal is to build a tool which is **flexible** and **powerful**.
-We do not want to limit our system to OpenWISP Firmware only, we want to be able to control vanilla OpenWRT devices or other OpenWRT based devices too.
+We do not want to limit our system to OpenWISP Firmware only, we want to be able to control vanilla OpenWrt devices or other OpenWrt based devices too.

 We did this by starting out with the :doc:`OpenWrt backend
 <../backends/openwrt>` first, only afterwards we built the :doc:`OpenWisp